ms337/blog-lines/content/pages/bookshelf.md

 - Games People Play: The Psychology of Human Relationships, Eric Berne
 - Elon Musk, Walter Isaacson
 - Reframe Your Brain, Scott Adams
+- Anthology of Balaji Srinivasan
+- Musashi: An Epic Novel of the Samurai Era Hardcover, Eiji Yoshikawa
+- Colorless Tsukuru Tazaki and His Years of Pilgrimage, Murakami
+- All the Math You Missed: (But Need to Know for Graduate School), Thomas A. Garrity
+- Proofs: A Long-Form Mathematics Textbook, Jay Cummings
+- Clear Thinking: Turning Ordinary Moments into Extraordinary Results, Shane Parrish
+- The Elements of Computing Systems, 2nd edition: Building a Modern Computer from First Principles, Nisan and Schocken

 <br>